Recap

 Adding a second counter

-To check that the hook is sharing data, we can add a second counter that uses the same data source as the first.
-Add a second useInvoke
+the same data source as the first.
+Add a second useInvoke hook into App.tsx

 below the first: